-Theory of Knowledge does not have a final examination; however, that's not to say that you're expected to sit in a darkened room and think your own thoughts for two years!
-There is a great deal of content to TOK, not just an obligatory list of topics you have to learn.
+Theory of Knowledge does not have a final examination.
+However, there is a great deal of content to TOK, not just an obligatory list of topics you have to learn.
 The starting point is to think about what we mean by the term 'Theory of Knowledge' and what we define as knowledge through the core unit 'Knowledge and the Knower'.

 The questions which underpin the course itself have engaged philosophers for many centuries; How is knowledge gained and from what sources?
 To what extent do personal experience and ideology influence our knowledge?
 What is the difference between 'I am certain' and 'it is certain'?
 Can we think without language?
 Can feelings have a rational basis?
-You will provide an answer to I of 35 knowledge prompts through an exhibition, which you display 3 objects and explain the connections to the knowledge prompt in 950 words.
+You will provide an answer to 1 of 35 knowledge prompts through an exhibition, which you display 3 objects and explain the connections to the knowledge prompt in 950 words.
 This is a 33% component of the assessment of TOK.